augiaugi/OpenStackPowerShellModule/readme.md

 ## Installation

-Download the zip file and extract it one of your desired PowerShell module paths  ([Installing a PowerShell Module](https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module)).
+Download the zip file and extract it to one of your desired PowerShell module paths ([Installing a PowerShell Module](https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module)).

+*see the available PowerShell module paths*
     $Env:PSModulePath -split ';'

 ## Import the Module